tcarland/scala-parseopts/README.md

 A simplified scala approach to parsing command-line options.
 This supports both long options (--longopt) and short/regular options (-o).
 Short options do not work combined (-asdf), but must be provided individually (-a -s -d -f).
-There is an additional restriction that short options are boolean switches only and long options require parameters.
+There is an additional restriction that short options are boolean switches only and do not take arguments.
+Long options do not require parameters.

 Conveniently ParseOpts will additionally support non-options as long as they are provided last, eg. --opt1 foo -f -d argX argY argZ.
 As a result of this feature,